esper-io/console_docs/docs/provisioning-methods/6-tap.md

 If you wish to exit the onboarding process for any reason, click on the Esper logo six times to bring up the option to factory reset the device.

-Step 12: If your Provisioning Template enables Google Play, Google Play Services will not be updated.
+Step 12: If your Blueprint enables Google Play, Google Play Services will be updated.
 Be patient during this process, as it is conducted by Google and depends on their current service quality.

 ![alt text](https://lh5.googleusercontent.com/IW5UVyE4a5D27DwbjHH3iu1GzXS0Sm2-SKXhc1XvnGKLlAO9XPhuv53txTlJRJn1w5aE0VB3Ll37C1MLTrR6Mmsx__rLR2z0ssSRGjyF-gmayeqksrd4FMlZ7ozs_lO-0q978uQw)